CarlosJoels/PYTHON-PROGRAM/README.md

 * Carlos Chiluisa

-### PYTHON PROJECT WE CREATE THIS README TO INDICATE WHAT THE PROGRAM IS USED FOR AND THE FUNCTIONALITY

 # Program display

 * Used language and libraries/packages: Python"

-# Program functionality
+# PROGRAM FUNCIONALITY

+* PYTHON PROJECT WE CREATE THIS README TO INDICATE WHAT THE PROGRAM IS USED FOR AND THE FUNCTIONALITY

 The program allows the user to enter a number.
 Then check if the number is not negative.